“Research is what I’m doing when I don’t know what I’m doing.” –Wernher von Braun

 - A list of related Keywords

-- Document the different content ideas
+- Create a list different content ideas

 - Potential range of products and services that you could offer